-One of the biggest choices to make is whether to attend a private vs. public college.
+When it comes to selecting a college, one big consideration is whether to attend a private vs. public college.
 A key difference between private and public colleges lies in how they are funded and operated.
 Public colleges get much of their funding from local and state governments, while private ones are largely sustained with tuition, fees, and donations.

-Now we’re going to get into more about potential advantages and drawbacks of each choice.
-Before we do, we should mention that even though we’re calling out a few colleges and universities by name—shout out to them—we’re not affiliated or endorsed by any of the institutions.
+Now, let’s dig into more about potential advantages and drawbacks of each choice.
+Even though a few colleges and universities are mentioned by name—shout out to them—we’re not affiliated or endorsed by any of the institutions.
 Just FYI.
 Alright, let’s talk about the differences between public and private colleges.

 The Cost of Public vs Private Colleges